 All work and no play makes Greg a dull boy.

-All work and no sleep, sunshine, freedom, or vegetables makes Greg a raging lunatic.
+All work and no sleep, sunshine, freedom, or vegetables makes Greg a raging lunatic, as we’ll discuss.

 And while the house machete was used only to sever palm fronds and open coconuts, there were some times when I was tempted to hoist the black flag and run amok.